ArcticSnow/snowpyt/README.md

 # Snowpyt: a library to visualize snowpits
 Simon Filhol, November 2016, copyright under the MIT license

 Feel free to contribute to the project!!!!
+Many new features can be added...

+To do:
+- add more crystal symbols
+- improve the final layout (e.g. overlapping snowflake symbol)
+- specify the figure size and adjust font size in respect
+- render the medatadata text better
+- create new plot combination

 ## Objective